pkhuong/pkhuong.github.io/source/_posts/2020-07-07-flatter-wait-free-hazard-pointers.markdown

 {% endcodeblock %}

-We doubled the number of atomic operations in the helping loop, but that's ok: we're already on a slow path.
+We doubled the number of atomic operations in the helping loop, but that's acceptable on the slow path.
 We also rely on strong `compare_exchange` (compare-and-swap) acting as a store-load fence.
-If that doesn't come for free, we could also tag records in one pass, issue a store-load fence, and help stagged records in a second pass.
+If that doesn't come for free, we could also tag records in one pass, issue a store-load fence, and help tagged records in a second pass.

 Another practical issue with the `swf`/`wf` cleanup approach is that